How to Win a Criminal Appeal

 Attorney Aaron Spolin

-Lead criminal appeals lawyer Aaron Spolin has proven strategies that win appeals in state and federal courts.
+Criminal appeals lawyer Aaron Spolin works hard to appeal convictions in state and federal courts.

 Winning your appeal requires in-depth knowledge of the law and the criminal appeals process.
-The award-winning legal team at Spolin Law P.C. has years of experience and considerable success in criminal appeals.
-We aggressively fight for our clients by using the following steps in appeals cases:
+The award-winning legal team at Spolin Law P.C. has years of experience and has achieved favorable outcomes in numerous appeals.
+While prior success does not guarantee future success, the attorneys at Spolin Law aggressively fight for our clients by using the following steps in the appeals process:

-• Review the Case for Errors — When you hire Spolin Law P.C., we will immediately take steps to get copies of your pretrial and trial transcripts.
-We will scrutinize your entire case file from start to finish.
-Through an in-depth review, we will find any mistakes that were made or legal errors.
-Certain factual and legal mistakes that violate your rights can provide a strong argument on appeal.
+• Review the Case for Errors — When you hire Spolin Law P.C., we will conduct an in-depth review, looking for any mistakes or legal errors in your case.
+Certain factual and legal mistakes that violate your rights may provide a strong argument on appeal.

 • Develop an Argument Based on State and Federal Laws — Thousands of arguments can be made on appeal.
 Those arguments must be based on state or federal laws, court procedure, and the U.S. Constitution.
-If your rights were violated before, during, or after your conviction, we will develop an argument to reverse the court’s decision.
+If your rights were violated before, during, or after your conviction, we can develop an argument to attempt to reverse the court’s decision.

 • Establish Your Innocence — An appeal must balance the legal elements of a factual argument and make an emotional plea to the judge.
 When you are innocent, we strive to prove you should be immediately released.
 We may argue that this is not just a technical issue, but a failing of the legal system that is harming an innocent person.